citation-file-format/citation-file-format/README.md

 - the version of CFF in use (`cff-version`);
 - a message which should be conveyed to the user of the software, along the lines of "If you use this software, please cite it as follows" (`message`);
-- the citation metadata for the software version itself, according to {% cite principles %}, i.e., metadata that can be picked up in a CodeMeta JSON file;
+- the citation metadata for the software version itself, according to [Smith et al., 2016](https://doi.org/10.7717/peerj-cs.86), i.e., metadata that can be picked up in a CodeMeta JSON file;
 - optionally, a list of references which should be cited in different use cases or scopes, e.g., a software paper describing the abstract concepts of the software (`references`).